bob-the-dyer/vertx-lux-webinar/README.md

  - run profile - run Docker image
 To build all containers at once use: sh buildall.sh
-To run all containers at once use: docker-compose up To run hanode from maven: mvn package -P con,run -Dvertx.options="-ha" -Dstarter.verticle="producer.groovy"
+To run all containers at once use: docker-compose up To run hanode from maven: mvn package -P con,run -Dvertx.options="-ha" -Dstart.verticle="producer.groovy"

     Plan for webex